pkosiec/github-projects-story-points/README.md

 - Highlight cards with invalid estimation
 - Show total Story Points on the project board
 - Ignore specific columns
+- Customize color for card with a specific prefix

 Current implementation of the script recalculates Story Points every 2 seconds.